This rate kicks in when you physically work over 40 hours in one work week.

 Nurse associations give a 10-day notice to the hospital when they are going to strike, so the hospital has some time to fill all the positions (so patients stay safe during strike negotiations).

-It is very likely the strike will happen mid-June or the start of July.
+It is very likely the strike will happen mid November.
 As soon as we get the notice, we will be contacting you and booking flights.
 You will arrive 2-3 days before the strike for orientation.